easyatworkas/php-eaw-client/README.md

 ### <a name="usage-shell"></a>As a shell

 There are convenience scripts for Linux and Windows (`e` and `e.bat`) provided in the repo.
-You can optionally pass the path to a PHP file to execute in inside the shell environment.
+You can optionally pass the path to a PHP file to execute it inside the shell environment.
 ```sh
 ./e <PHP file>
 ```